 Every APAP machine can be placed in a CPAP mode to blow one straight pressure like a CPAP.
 However, no CPAP can automatically adjust pressure like an APAP.
 An example of an APAP machine is the DeVilbiss IntelliPAP AutoAdjust that comes with built in Smart Code therapy tracking software.

 Data capable machines track your therapy progress and performance over time.
 Therapy data can be used to spot issues and used to see how changes to your CPAP setup effects your overall treatment.
-You and your doctor can use the therapy information to make changes in your setup, like changing your mask, or increasing or decreasing your pressure to see if your therapy performance improves and ensure you are getting effective treatment.
+You and your doctor can use the therapy information to make changes in your setup.
+Some changes might be altering the mask or fit or increasing or decreasing your pressure to see if your therapy performance improves to ensure you are getting effective treatment.

 Depending on the machine, the information can be reviewed or accessed